Parth27/Lin/README.md

 # Lin: Unsupervised task extraction from textual communication
-Unsupervised task extraction from textual communication, presented at COLING 2020
+This is the code for the paper presented at COLING 2020.
+You can find the paper [here](https://www.aclweb.org/anthology/2020.coling-main.164.pdf).

 ## Lin Performance
 In our experiments, `Lin` outperforms strong baselines of `BERT`, `FastText` and `Universal Sentence Encoder + SVM` across multiple domains